cp3402-students/project-2025-tr1-jcua-team6/README.md

 # README

 ## Viridian — Custom WordPress Theme
-Developed by Casey Summers, Samuel Barrett, Lance Howell, and Alex Johnstone as members of JCU Group 6 for the subject CP3402
+Developed by Casey Summers, Samuel Barrett, and Alex Johnstone as members of JCU Group 6 for the subject CP3402

 ## Overview
 This repository contains the custom WordPress theme **Viridian**, developed from the [Underscores](https://underscores.me/) starter theme as part of the CP3402 project to create a simple website for the company [Baizonn](https://baizonnlearningctr.com/) using some provided raw content.
 The theme focuses on several shades and hues of gentle greens to showcase a clean and modern aesthetic tailored to an inviting learning environment.
 The clarity, structure, and content of the theme target parents of students: